Staying involved as I am a telecommuter.

 To continue with the Axero example, I will tell you what one specific employee has done to keep himself motivated for the last ten years.
 That employee is me.
 I am the President and co-founder of Axero, the company that develops and markets the social intranet software, Communifire.

 I work out of my home office, as do most of my employees.
-We talk a lot about our work habits inside the company, and I get to learn from my employees all the time.
+We use Communifire, our intranet software product to support our work—and we talk a lot about our work habits inside the company, and I get to learn from my employees all the time.
 With minor variations, most of what I am about to tell you holds true for all of us.

 1. It’s not just the money